Speed Up Zig-Zag: Choice of Speed Function

-Computational efficiency goes far beyond qualitative convergence results such as exponential ergodicity.
-The actual cost of implementing MCMC algorithms is largely controlled by the number of computational operations that need to be performed to obtain a sample of desired accuracy.
-In our setting this cost comes largely from evaluating the switching rates which involves evaluating the gradient of the log-likelihood of the target.
-Therefore, in order to compare algorithm efficiency, we need to compare the number of the gradient log-likelihood evaluations need to be performed until we get a good approximation of the quantity of interest of comparable accuracy.
-In the SUZZ setting, these evaluations appear in the implementation of the algorithm when one uses Poisson thinning (see \cite{lewis.shedler:79}) to simulate the switching times.
-In an ideal setting, using Poisson thinning, the number of gradient log-likelihood evaluations would be equal to the number of switches of direction.
-The actual number of gradient log-likelihood evaluations depends on the tightness of the bounds used in this Poisson thinning operation and is therefore difficult to consider objectively.
+Computational efficiency of the algorithm goes far beyond qualitative convergence results such as exponential ergodicity.
+The actual cost of implementing MCMC algorithms is controlled by the number of computational operations that need to be performed to obtain a desirable amount of samples from the target distribution.
+In our setting the computational cost comes largely from evaluating the gradient of the log-likelihood of the target, which is needed in order to sample the direction switches.
+Therefore, in order to understand the algorithmic efficiency, we must study the number of the gradient log-likelihood evaluations needed to be performed until we get enough samples from the target.
+This section will try to answer this question for the one-dimensional SUZZ process.

+In an ideal setting, using Poisson thinning in a perfect way (see \cite{lewis.shedler:79}), and for any choice of speed function, the number of gradient log-likelihood evaluations (and therefore the computational cost) would be equal to the number of switches of direction.
+In practice, the actual number of gradient log-likelihood evaluations depends on the tightness of the bounds used in this Poisson thinning operation and is therefore difficult to use as a consistent metric.
 Therefore we shall instead use the number of direction switches as a unit for measuring the implementation cost of the algorithm.
+Our goal now is to define a quantity that depends on the speed function and provides a way to measure the performance of the algorithm per implementation cost.

 For the remainder of this section, we focus on dimension one and closely follow \cite{bierkens.duncan:17}.